hwacha/bagh/rules.md

 **NOTE**: *Priority and boost are separate values.
 Priority comparisons are separate from boost comparisons.*

 If the guarder has more boost than the attacker, they gain a point more of priority for every point of boost higher than the attacker's boost.
 For example, if the guarder has a boost of 5 and the attacker has a boost of 2, then the guarder will gain 1 priority from a successful guard, plus 3 priority gained from the boost difference, for a total of 4 gained priority.
-If the guarder already has priority, then the maximum priority between their old priority and the new priority becomes their priority next turn.
+If the guarder already has priority, en they will gain only the boost difference, without the extra 1 base priority.
+You can think of this as losing one priority from depreciation after gaining some that turn.

+If an attacker has priority, then the priority a guarder gains will be dampened by 1.

 For example, a player with priority of 1 and a boost of 2 guards against a player with priority of 2 and no boost.
-The guarding player will gain an priority of 2.

-In contrast, a player with priority of 3 guards against a player with priority of 1.
-The gained priority is less than the guarder's old priority, so the guarding player will retain priority of 3.
+The priority conferred to the guarding player is calculated as follows: no base priority, since the guarder already had priority that turn, plus 2 from the boost difference, minus 1 from the attacking player's priority (although their priority is at 2, only 1 priority is discounted).
+The total priority gained by the guarder is therefore 1.

-Unless a player had gained priority in the current turn, priority drops by 1 every turn until it reaches 0.
+Unless a player made an effective guard previously in the current turn (i.e., they guarded an attack and their shield did not break), priority drops by 1 every turn until it reaches 0.

 _**Shield Breaking**_
 If a player's shield is broken, **Guard**ing will not prevent damage from an attack.